pendo-io/pendo-mobile-sdk/android-integration/rn-android.md

 ## Step 2.
 Pendo SDK integration

 >[!NOTE]
->Both `Scheme ID` and `API Key` can be found in your Pendo Subscription Settings under the App Details section.
+>The `API Key` can be found in your Pendo Subscription Settings under the App Details Section.

 1. In the application **main file (App.js/.ts/.tsx)**, add the following code: